sindresorhus/sindresorhus.github.com/source/content/apps/aiko.md

 The language used in the "Prompt" setting may also affect the transcription language.

-#### The transcription is in Traditional Chinese while the audio was in Simplified Chinese?
+#### The transcription is in Traditional Chinese while the audio was in Simplified Chinese or the inverse

 The [Whisper AI model](https://github.com/openai/whisper) used by the app does not differentiate between Traditional Chinese and Simplified Chinese, so the result could unfortunately end up with either.
 [Learn more.](https://github.com/openai/whisper/discussions/277)

-I have plans to add a workaround where you can write a prompt to improve this, but I cannot promise when this will happen.
+Try writing a sentence in Traditional Chinese or Simplified Chinese in the “Prompt” setting in the app to steer the model into using the right one.

 #### Why must I keep the iOS app open while it transcribes?